Kunal926/Live_Subs/README.md

-# Live_Subs

-LiveSubs is a mpv lua script to generate subtitles at runtime with whisper.cpp on windows

 # Live_Subs: Real-time Subtitles with Whisper.cpp

 This project generates live subtitles for system audio (or other specified audio inputs) using the efficient Whisper.cpp implementation of OpenAI's Whisper model.